How Gratitude Will Change Your Life

 Sleep, in particular, is one area where gratitude has a noticeable impact.
 When you go to bed with a heart full of gratitude, your mind is less likely to be preoccupied with worries or negative thoughts, leading to a more restful and rejuvenating sleep.

-Studies have shown that individuals who keep a gratitude journal and reflect on the things they are thankful for before bed tend to fall asleep faster and enjoy better sleep quality.
+Studies have shown that individuals who keep a gratitude journal and reflect on what they are thankful for before bed tend to fall asleep faster and enjoy better sleep quality.

 •Gratitude as a Daily Practice